heondo/didactic-telegram/README.md

 ### Random Thoughts

-- I want to try Ionic, given they follow a more traditional MVC model.
-Flutter looks great too but I'd need to spend time learning Java/Kotlin.
+- I want to try Flutter because Google made it and I really liked Angular.
+Figuring they would use a lot of the same principles
 - Formatting on a small screen is way nicer
 - Elevation looks great